MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/handling-an-incoming-message.md

 - COM
 ms.assetid: d45d5ed9-41cd-4aaf-91d2-1e4a27bb16d4
 description: "Last modified: July 23, 2011"
 ---

-# Handling an Incoming Message
+# Handling an incoming message

 **Applies to**: Outlook

 An incoming message is a message that has been sent across one or more messaging systems.
 It may have been sent only to you or to many other recipients.
 Incoming messages are placed in a receive folder designated to hold messages of a particular class.
 You can set up a different receive folder for each message class that you handle or use one folder for all of the classes.